AustralienLive/sculpin-blog/source/_posts/2013-02-04-highlight.md

     - features

 ---
-You're all programmers, right?
+Bla You're all programmers, right?
 And you're writing code snippets on your Sculpin powered blog?
 Yeah.
 So you want some highlighting with your static site generation?
 Here you go!